gabriquaranta/workout-tracker-ios/README.md

   - **Performance Graphs**: For each exercise, view a graph of your **max single-set volume** (`reps * weight`) over time, or switch to a graph of **max weight as a percentage of your bodyweight** over time.
   - **Personal Records**: Track key PRs, including your max weight ever lifted, reps at max, and best weight/bodyweight %.
   - **Progressive Overload Tracking**: Get smart weight increase suggestions based on your performance, deload warnings when recovery is needed, and detailed progress analytics showing improvement percentages over time.
+  - **Weekly Volume Trend**: A compact line chart on the workouts tab highlights how your total load evolves week over week.
   - **Searchable History**: A detailed, date-sorted log of all completed workouts, including notes and feedback.
 The main stats screen has a search bar to quickly find any exercise.
   - **Clear History**: Option to safely delete all workout history and stats without affecting your saved workout plans.